Here's Everything We Know About the 'Gossip Girl' Revival

 Who is Gossip Girl?

 Good question.
 In this version: "We are all Gossip Girl."
 Is your mind blown?
 According to Schwartz, contemporary teens are at the mercy of social media, not some unnamed blogger who may or may not be just a lonely boy living in Williamsburg.
 Thus, Schwartz adds that the mystery of who this chaotic evil figure looming over the action is will not be a factor.
-(Fingers crossed Kristen Bell still gets to purr over some narration with some truly incredible pun work.)
+The Cosmo story describes Gossip Girl as less a blog than an "all-encompassing social media platform."

 Do we have any remaining questions?